momentohq/public-dev-docs/docs/mediastore/streaming/capture/rtmp.md

 }
 ```

 This code uses the wrapper package `fluent-ffmpeg` to pass commands to the FFmpeg binary using the RTMP steam as input.
-We are building a command that will transcode the stream into *1080p at 5mbps*, *720p at 3mbps*, and *480p at 1.5mbps* bitrates and resolutions with one second segments.
+We are building a command that transcodes the stream into *1080p at 5mbps*, *720p at 3mbps*, and *480p at 1.5mbps* bitrates and resolutions with one second segments.
 Each segment will be output to a directory for the specific resolution with the naming convention "(streamName)_(resolution)_segment(number).ts".
 This naming convention grants us unique key names for each segment and resolution.
 The output file names are added automatically to each manifest file by ffmpeg.

 Next, we need to implement the watcher function that uploads segments to Momento MediaStore as they are created in real time.